Your competitor just showed up as the top recommendation in ChatGPT for your category. You checked Perplexity and it is the same story.

 5. David Quaid — Best AI SEO Researcher for Understanding Retrieval Mechanics

 David Quaid is one of the most methodical public researchers working on how language models actually select and attribute sources.
-His published work consistently surfaces findings that contradict the conventional AI SEO playbook, and his research is regularly cited by other practitioners when discussions get technical, which is the honest measure of influence in this field.
+His published work consistently surfaces findings that contradict the conventional AI SEO playbook, and his research is regularly cited by other practitioners when discussions get technical.

 David Quaid is the best hire for technical troubleshooting.
 If your site ranks well on traditional search but is completely missing from AI answers, Quaid will find the technical reason why and give you the roadmap to fix it.